NativeScript/workshop/docs/chapters/chapter3.md

 #### Step 2

-Open `app.css` and change the imported style to each of the values below and see which one you like the most:
+Open `app.css` and change the imported style to each of the values below to see which one you like the most:

  * `aqua.css`
  * `blue.css`